Understanding oxide surface stability: Theoretical insights from silver chromate: Results and Discussions

 Analyzing the most probable morphologies (\Cref{fig:wulff}) in terms of their relaxed atomic surface structures (\Cref{fig:wulff-contcars}) provides additional insights into stability trends.
 The structurally simplest slabs (ST-C6 and ST-E3) are favored only at low temperatures ($T < 300$ K) and under high silver chemical potential (minimum of $-2$ eV), corresponding to morphologies 1, 2, 4, and 5, with the sole exception of morphology 8.
 This behavior likely reflects the greater availability of oxygen and silver atoms from the external environment under these conditions, which facilitates the completion of surface metal clusters, producing silver- and oxygen-rich terminations.
 At higher temperatures (lower oxygen chemical potential), these terminations disappear, replaced by more complex and distorted slabs.
 This suggests that some systems remain stable despite reduced oxygen availability, particularly those with less coordinated silver clusters, as seen in morphologies 7 and 10 (terminations ST-B7 and ST-G9).

-In silver-poor conditions, decreasing the oxygen chemical potential favors the exposure of the ST-A5 termination of the (110) facet (morphologies $3 \rightarrow 6 \rightarrow 9 \rightarrow 12$), which is characterized by fewer surface atoms and larger vacancies.
-Simultaneously, the ST-D3 termination of (001)—which includes silver clusters with one oxygen vacancy each—is progressively disfavored compared to ST-F6 of (011), where silver atoms exhibit slightly lower coordination.
+In silver-poor conditions, decreasing the oxygen chemical potential favors the exposure of the ST-A2 termination of the (110) facet (morphologies $3 \rightarrow 6 \rightarrow 9 \rightarrow 12$), which is characterized by fewer surface atoms and larger vacancies.
+Simultaneously, the ST-D3 termination of (001) (which includes silver clusters with one oxygen vacancy each) is progressively disfavored compared to ST-F6 of (011), where silver atoms exhibit slightly lower coordination.
 This trend likely reflects the decreasing availability of oxygen in the external environment (morphologies $3 \rightarrow 6 \rightarrow 9$).

 Finally, at extremely high temperatures (corresponding to highly oxygen-poor conditions), the predicted morphologies exhibit either pronounced structural modifications (morphologies 10 and 11) or virtually none, as in morphology 12.
-Overall, changes in silver chemical potential induce more pronounced morphological variations at constant temperature than changes in temperature alone.
-This indicates that, among the most stable slabs, silver coordination—and, to some extent, the degree of structural distortion—plays the dominant role in stability trends, while modifications to chromium clusters remain relatively subtle.
+Overall, changes in silver chemical potential induce more pronounced morphological variations at constant temperature than changes in temperature.
+This indicates that, among the most stable slabs, silver coordination (and, to some extent, the degree of structural distortion) plays the dominant role in stability trends, while modifications to chromium clusters remain relatively subtle.